laravel-frontend-presets/bulma/README.md

-# Laravel 5.5.x Front-end Preset For Bulma
+# Bulma Frontend Preset For Laravel Framework 5.5 and Up

 Preset for Bulma scaffolding on new Laravel 5.5.x project.